 They think it's a flu

-Where it becomes more critical for me personally is what science is not unequivocal about: for example, estimating how dangerous Corona really is.
-This is expressed in the IFR, but that does not say everything: a virus with an IFR of 1% and with a potential infection rate of 15% is less dangerous than an IFR of 0.5% with an expected 40% infection rate.
-So how easy it is to stop the spread is not included in the IFR.
-Until the spread is properly controlled, I do think the Coronavirus is more dangerous than the flu, but for different reasons than what CBS proclaims.
-It says 'There is more excess mortality so there are more corona deaths'.
+Where it becomes more critical for me personally is where science is not clear: for example, estimating how dangerous Corona really is.
+This is expressed in the IFR, but that does not say everything: a virus with an IFR of 1% and a potential infection rate of 15% is less dangerous than an IFR of 0.5% with an expected 40% infection rate.
+So how easy it is to stop the spread is not taken into account in the IFR.
+Until the spread is properly controlled, I think the Coronavirus is indeed more dangerous than the flu, but for different reasons than what CBS proclaims.
+It says 'There is more excess mortality, so there are more corona deaths'.
 I dispute that.
-In addition, the spread of both corona and flu is relatively easy to stop.
+The spread of both corona and flu is relatively easy to stop.
 First the excess mortality.

 Excess mortalityis a temporary increase in the number ofmortality rate(the number of deaths) in a given population.